 Norwich, East Anglia © Stuart Bassil

 The region also has historical charm, with Cambridge providing scholarly prestige and Gothic splendour, and a number of other towns boasting impressive cathedrals.
-East Anglia is more about stately country homes and seaside villages than big cities though: travellers can while away the time on the lawns of grand estates like Blickling Estate and Holkham Hall, getting a taste for the country life of England's upper classes; or traverse the coastline or Norfolk Broads enjoying the pubs and other attractions along the way, is also a worthwhile venture.
+East Anglia is more about stately country homes and seaside villages than big cities though, travellers can while away the time on the lawns of grand estates like Blickling Estate and Holkham Hall, getting a taste for the country life of England's upper classes.
+Traversing the coastline or Norfolk Broads, enjoying the pubs and other attractions along the way, is also a worthwhile venture.